Homemade Moisturizing Foaming Hand Soap

 What Foaming Soap Container Is Best?

 I have had multiple quality issues with some soap pumps and tried about 4 different kinds.
 One brand that kept breaking was the Pampered Chef version and the other was a Cuisipro.
-The Pampered Chef design appears to be unchanged, but the Cuisipro is certainly new.
-Those who would like a pump without a label on your soap dispenser may wish to try those.
+The Pampered Chef design appears to be unchanged, but the Cuisipro seems to have been redone.

-A reader commented that she loves the dispenser from this product and she simply removes the label off of the bottle after emptying it out.
-I would think that one would have to clean the bottle and pump out really well to get the residual scent out of it but otherwise it looks like a great option!
+One reader commented that she loves the dispenser from this product and simply removes the label off of the bottle after emptying it out.
+I would think you'd need to clean the pump out really well to get the residual scent out of it because artificial fragrances can be hard to get out.

 homemade foaming hand soap squirting into a hand

-This dispenser is a great option if you would prefer to avoid plastic and use a glass bottle.
+This dispenser is a great option if you'd prefer to avoid plastic and use a glass bottle.

 I Recommend